 Verification number for petitions

-The council is required each year to publish a figure equivalent to 5% of the number of local government electors in the district as at 15 February.
+Each year we must publish a verification number for petitions.
+This is a figure equivalent to 5% of the number of local government electors in the district as at 15 February.
 The reason for publishing this figure is to determine the number of electors who are required to sign any petition sent to the council relating to the form of governance operated by the council.
 The council is required to hold a referendum if the proper officer is satisfied that a petition is valid.